javiersanzgarcia/configsBackUp/README.md

-# configsBackUp
+# dotenvs

-Some configurations for MAC & Vim
+Some configurations for MAC & NeoVim

-- Vimrc is copied as Backup

-Steps to proced:
+Steps to proceed:

-- init.lua should be copied in ~/.config/nvim
 - Execute :PackerInstall
 - Enjoy Neovim configuration 🦖

 [WIP]

-- Test NeoTree/NeoTerm and integration.
+- Test NeoTerm and integration.
 - Revisit configuration for eslint and multirepos
-- Check Tmux integration or how to manage differents Tabs.
-- Revisit map keys